dfparker2002/heroku-quickStart-javaJettyRestful/README.md

 This is a template for a web application that uses embedded Jetty.
 The sample code consists of a JSP (this page) and a simple servlet.

+# JAX-RS Template Application

+This is a template for a lightweight RESTful API using JAX-RS.
+The sample code is a call for getting the current time.

 ## Running the application locally

 First build with: